What is STEAM?

-As the world explores strategies to equip students with the skills and knowledge that they will need to be successful, there has been a growing emphasis on STEAM.
+As the world explores strategies to equip students with the skills and knowledge that they will need to be successful, there has been a growing emphasis on STEM.

 In an ever-changing and increasingly complex world, setting students up for future success means exposing them to holistic disciplines to develop critical thinking skills so they can solve problems, make sense of information, and understand how to gather and evaluate evidence.

-Not only does a STEAM framework teach students how to think critically, problem solve, and use creativity, graduates will also play a vital role in developing meaningful solutions to societal problems, such as COVID-19, and other public health crises our community will undoubtedly face.
+Not only does a STEM framework teach students how to think critically, problem solve, and innovate, graduates will also play a vital role in developing meaningful solutions to societal problems.

 Sign Up for Email Updates